- Is there a fee for exam proctoring?

 You should time your exam to be in the instructor’s hands by the course’s posted deadline as indicated on your syllabus or as advised by your instructor.
 It is your responsibility to know the deadline and plan taking your exam accordingly.
 Allow an additional two to four business days in the case of courier delivery or up to 5 days for US mail delivery.

-Proctoring hours are different every day.
-Plan ahead, check the proctoring calendar on the proctoring webpage and allow yourself enough time to complete the exam within the proctoring scheduled hours.
+Proctoring hours vary.
+Plan ahead, check the proctoring calendar on the proctoring webpage and allow enough time to complete the exam within the proctoring scheduled hours.
 Regular proctoring hours cannot be extended for the completion of an exam.
-For example, if the proctoring office closes at 6 p.m. and your exam is an hour long, you must check in no later than 4:45 p.m. to allow for completion of pre-exam paperwork.
+For example, if the proctoring office closes at 6 p.m. and your exam is an hour long, you must check in no later than 4:30 p.m. to allow for completion of pre-exam paperwork, checking out, and scanning the exam if required.

 No unless specified differently in the exam instructions.
 In most cases you are not allowed to provide the computer for your exam.
 Computers are available at the testing center and are available on a first come first serve basis.
 You must, however, provide your own pencil/pen/paper.